A step-by-step plan for speeding up your WordPress website.

 In other words, it’s crazy to ignore page load time, especially when it’s quite easy to test it to see if you have a problem.

-The thirty-second speed test:
+The one minute website speed test:

 - Go to gtmetrix.com.